sodadata/docs/soda/quick-start-dev.md

   <li>If such a comment <i>does</i> already exist, updates the existing comment with the new "Soda Scan Summary" table of check results.</li>
   <li>In case the Soda scan failed, sets a comment to advise of scan failure and provides advice to check the job logs in step 4.</li>
 </ol>
-Steps 6 - 8 are designed to keep the check results in the same comment rather than posting a new comment containing scan results with each commit.
+Steps 6 - 8 keep the check results in the same comment rather than posting a new comment containing scan results with each commit.
 If you prefer to have a new comment with each commit, remove steps 6 and 8 and adjust step 7 to remove the leading <code>if</code> instruction.
 <br />
 </details>
 <br />